 Now, you might have a Facebook Ad campaign specifically targeting smartphone users, as the advertising pool is larger on mobile than on desktop.
 Just take a look at this data from the Pew Research Center showing the percentage of U.S. adults that owned smartphones or cellphones at a given point in time:

 Smartphones only became “a thing” in 2011.
-And yet, within only 5-6 short years, more than 77% of U.S. adults now own a smartphone.
-This kind of fast paced change is becoming the norm in our modern economy.
+And yet, within less than 10 years, more than 77% of U.S. adults now own a smartphone.
+This kind of fast paced change is becoming the norm in our modern, digital economy.

-However, many marketing departments are having a tough time keeping up with these fast paced changes.
-Digital marketing objectives are a specific breed.
-How do you know where to start?
+However, many marketing departments are having a tough time keeping up with these extremely quick developments and changes.
+Digital marketing objectives is a specific breed.
+The ever-changing marketing industry keeps marketeers on top of their game, if they know how to evaluate their results and obtain a positive ROI.

 Start With Your Fundamentals